brice/seven-adventure/Week5/README.md

 Again the book we learn, on first day, the langage's basics.

 * Comments, variable and expressions.
-Variable are immutable.
+Variable are immutable and erlang is dynamically typed.
 * Atoms, lists and tuples.
 Variable begins with an uppercase, symbols or atoms begins with a lowercase character.
 Atoms are arbitrary name that we use to symbolize world things.
 List and tuples are similar to prolog.
 * Pattern matching that allow to extract values from a tuple.
 Exemple :